Meet the UAlberta VMS Mentors

 April's career encompasses over 20 years of experience in various executive leadership roles with a focus on Sales and Marketing, most notability in the SaaS space.
 She spent more than a decade with Intuit Canada Inc. where she was able to continuously drive double digit growth in in a competitive landscape across Canada and the Global market.
 The pillar to her success has been a "higher touch" consultative value approach to customers.
 As technology delivers more cloud solutions to market that focus on fixing very "big problems" it is critical that it can be customized to individual needs within each organization as it implemented to drive the best ROI, driving a sticky long term LTV win-win solution for both sides.

-For several years, April worked in executive leadership roles with local start ups, Login Radius and Jobber, and is presently the VP of Business Development with BI Consultants.
+For several years, April worked in executive leadership roles with local start ups, Login Radius and Jobber, and is presently working with several new startups in a freelance capacity to help them grow.

 Kembhavi (’74 MEng, ’78 MBA)